The Tale of Hurly Burly

 Once upon a time, there was a lumberjack who lived in the Alpine North.
 His friends called him Hurly Burly.
 Hurly Burly was a mountain of a man, with strong arms and a powerful axe swing.
 Everyday he’d get up with the sun and go to work, chopping trees all day long.
 He could cut down any tree faster than the lumberjacks around him.
 And because of this he grew quite proud.
 It pleased him greatly when the other lumberjacks would marvel at his speed and his strength.

-Finally, the sun began to set, and it was time to count the day's totals.
+Finally, the sun began to set.
+It was time to count the day’s totals.
 After each tree was counted, it was clear.
 The Elder lumberjack had won, and not just by a little.
-Hurly Burly, covered in sweat, and exhausted was dumbstruck.
-Almost in despair, Hurly Burly turned to the old man "How did you do it?"
-Hurly Burly shook his sodden head.
-"I saw you taking all those breaks.
+Hurly Burly, covered in sweat and exhausted, was dumbstruck.
+Almost in despair, Hurly Burly turned to the old man “How did you do it?”
+Shaking his sodden head, Hurly Burly breathed heavily.
+“I saw you taking all those breaks.
 But I kept working, tirelessly!
 I even skipped lunch to get more time chopping!
-But still....
-I could not beat you..."
+But still… I could not beat you…”

 With mercy in his crinkled eyes, the elder smiled softly.
 “You are quite strong, Hurly Burly, and you will make a great lumberjack.
 During each of those breaks, I did something that you forgot to do all day.”
 Hurly Burly wrinkled his brow.
 “What was that?”
 “I sharpened my axe.”